 The ultra-light seat is designed with durable, single material thicknesses and surrounded by safe storage places for your laptop, cabin bag, and personal items.
 These are detailed with slim retention straps, conveniently placed around the seat.
 Everything is created to give the passenger a sense of openness and cleanliness of a more comfortable living space.

 “Airy, spacious, futuristic,” with “materials borrowed from Formula 1 cars” (CNN Travel) Airtek is an aviation reporter’s wet dream.
 But will it be good for passengers?

-The early signs point to yes.
-As CNN Travel reports, this monocoque revolution means will mean more space, lighter seats, smaller carbon footprints (read: a lighter conscience) and more reliable seats with fewer moving parts to break.
+The early signs are positive.
+As CNN Travel reports, this monocoque revolution will mean more space, lighter seats, smaller carbon footprints (read: a lighter conscience) and more reliable seats with fewer moving parts to break.

 “A monocoque is a term and approach inspired by the automotive racing industry.
 It’s really a unification of structure and other components that are around it – rather than having an independent metal structure, independent composite furniture, independent seat, independent frame, all these all these different parts – by unifying them into a single highly efficient composite body with no wasted space,” JPA’s Creative Director Elliott Koehler told CNN Travel.

 JPA’s plan is to make the seat structure entirely out of composites, which will make it super strong for its weight, as well as freeing up space for your feet, knees and hand luggage.

 “The benefit to the passenger would be enormous in terms of leg room, and the ability to store a full sized cabin bag in the seat right in front of them,” Koehler said.
 “That would mean the reduction or removal of overhead bins, further reducing the weight of this airplane.
 And of course, less bins means a much more open cabin.”